 A group or culture that doesn’t encourage risky drinking would include people being supportive of those who choose to drink less.
 This may be as simple as making it more acceptable to choose water over beer when going out with friends.
 This results in less alcohol-related harm for the individual, their family, bystanders and the broader community.

-By defining alcohol culture and providing a lens for designing and implementing programs, public health workers and others with an interest in shifting drinking cultures can use the Framework as a planning tool to reduce alcohol-related harm.
+By defining alcohol culture and providing a lens for designing and implementing programs, practitioners with an interest in shifting risky drinking cultures can use the Framework as a planning tool to reduce harm from alcohol-related products.